 Small Business Awards

 For 29 years, the Loudoun Small Business Awards have been the most prestigious honors celebrating the best small businesses, entrepreneurs and nonprofit organizations in our Loudoun community.
 We hope you will join us on Friday, November 10, 2023, to congratulate finalists and winners in 9 categories, including the top prize, at the 2023 Small Business of the Year.
 Winners are announced in front of a live audience of Loudoun’s top business and community leaders.
-This event will take place on Friday, November 4th at the Westfields Marriott Washington Dulles.
-View Photos / View 2021 Finalists & Winners
+Sponsorships are available!